code-and-effect/effective_orders/README.md

 # Effective Orders

+Carts, Orders, and collecting payment via Stripe, PayPal and Moneris.

 A Rails Engine to handle the purchase workflow in a Rails 3.2.x / Rails 4 application.

-Includes Carts, Orders, and collecting payment via Stripe, PayPal and Moneris.

 Also works with Stripe Connect and Stripe Subscriptions with coupons.